GrayWolf64/GrayWolf64.github.io/index.md

 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/GrayWolf64/GrayWolf64.github.io/settings/pages).
+This Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/GrayWolf64/GrayWolf64.github.io/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact